 The first step to becoming a Virginia Master Naturalist is the successful completion of a 40-hour training course with your area chapter that includes both classroom and field experience.
 The training course is designed as a broad-based survey course that provides volunteers with background knowledge of the area in which they will pursue their service projects.
 This course is required only once in the life of a Virginia Master Naturalist.
 More on what to expect from your basic training.

-The Rivanna Chapter of the Virginia Master Naturalists is pleased to announce that the 2016 Basic Training will begin February 10 at the Ivy Creek Natural Area.
-This year’s class will be on Wednesday mornings from 9am – 12 pm from mid-February to mid-May with field trips scheduled Wednesday afternoons and some Saturdays
+The Rivanna Chapter of the Virginia Master Naturalists is pleased to announce that the 2018 Basic Training will begin in February.
+The 2018 class will meet on Wednesday mornings from 9am – 12 pm from mid-February to mid-May with field trips scheduled Wednesday afternoons and some Saturdays